Student Opportunities » Internships

 Compensation: Unpaid

-Summer applications due: mid-April
+Summer applications due: April 15, 2025

 As the nation’s largest local prosecutorial agency, the Los Angeles County District Attorney’s Office offers a wide range of volunteer opportunities every semester.
 General volunteer positions are available for individuals who have been selected to assist with a special project or assignment.
 There also are opportunities for members of the public who want to assist crime victims.